Shazam2morrow/hacktips/Web/access-control.md

 6. **What could an attacker gain by escalating privileges?**

-   Consider the potential impact of a successful privilege escalation.
+   Consider the potential impact of a successful **PE**.
 Determine what sensitive data or critical functions could be compromised.

 ## How to test for AC and PE vulnerabilities?